Practice Policies & Notices

 Arrival Time

-- Patients arriving more than 10 minutes late for psychiatric appointments (e.g., medication management, psychiatric evaluations) may need to be rescheduled at the provider’s discretion.
+Patients arriving more than 10 minutes late for psychiatric appointments, including medication management and psychiatric evaluations, may need to be rescheduled at the provider’s discretion.

-- Patients arriving more than 15 minutes late for therapy appointments will also need to be rescheduled.
+Patients arriving more than 15 minutes late for therapy appointments may also need to be rescheduled.

 Appointment Reminders

-- Text message reminders are sent several days before appointments, giving clients ample time to cancel or reschedule if needed.
+Text message reminders are sent several days before appointments, giving clients time to cancel or reschedule if needed.

-- Reminders are provided as a courtesy and do not replace the client’s responsibility.
+Reminders are provided as a courtesy and do not replace the client’s responsibility to attend appointments as scheduled or cancel within the required timeframe.

 No Show / Late Cancellation / No Contact Policy